dratx/sivara.health/content/articles/knee-replacement-recovery-in-thailand-a-week-by-week-guide-to-physio-flying-home-and-aftercare.md

 ---
-title: "Knee Replacement Recovery in Thailand: A Week-by-Week Guide to Physio, Flying Home, and Aftercare"
+title: "Knee Replacement Recovery in Thailand: A Week-by-Week Guide"
 date: 2025-05-30T14:00:00.000Z
 summary: Deciding on a knee replacement surgery is a major step towards reclaiming your mobility and quality of life.
 Once you’ve chosen a world-class